mzmero/web-crawler-node-exercise/README.md

 ## Description
 In this task we are going to build a simple web crawler to fetch all images

+## Requirement
+The program has only been tested on Node 16.13.2

 ## Setup
 To run this project, install it locally using npm